MCGPPeters/UniqueIdGenerator/README.md

 > **Name origin & pronunciation**

 **Praefixum** (pronounced: "PRAY-fix-um") is derived from the Latin word for "prefix".
 The name reflects the library's purpose: generating unique, deterministic IDs that can be used as prefixes or identifiers in your code, markup, or data.
-The name is unique, memorable, and avoids conflicts with existing packages on NuGet.org.

 [![NuGet](https://img.shields.io/nuget/v/Praefixum.svg)](https://www.nuget.org/packages/Praefixum)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)